Last updated on September 20th, 2023 at 06:27 am

 #3 Hansa Quarter

-Hansa Quarter is one of the oldest parts of the city it is dated from the 13th century
+Hansa Quarter is one of the oldest parts of the city.
+It is dated from the 13th century.

-However I searched for it but sadly didn’t find any explications about it on the spot, so I had to google it.
+However, I searched for it but sadly didn’t find any explications about it on the spot, so I had to Google it.

-Sadly, oceans are flooded with billions of plastic waste, ruining the environment and killing fishes and animals every year.
+Sadly, oceans are flooded with billions of plastic waste, ruining the environment and killing fish and animals yearly.
 We all need to be more sensitive about our waste and consumption of plastic.

 #4 Stroll Along The Canals

-Except that in Bruges the atmosphere is much more chilled as the city isn’t nearly as big and busy as Amsterdam is.
+Except that in Bruges, the atmosphere is much more chilled as the city isn’t nearly as big and busy as Amsterdam is.
 It makes it even better.